jungbomp/AlphaBetaPruning/README.md

 ### Datasets
 ** Refer csci561_summer2018_hw1.pdf **
 Input file
-* DAY
+`DAY`
 Contains “today” or “yesterday” indicating which day the RPL was posted
-* PLAYER
-Contains either “R1” or “R2” indicating which roommate has next turn
+* PLAYER - Contains either “R1” or “R2” indicating which roommate has next turn
-* REGION PROFITABILITY LIST
+* REGION PROFITABILITY LIST -
 Ordered list of tuples (Region_Identifier, Profit_Number).
 * ADJACENCY MATRIX ROWS
 The rows of the adjacency matrix representing the map.